 The course moves quickly and we all rely on each other to show up on speaking days to make sure everyone's speeches fit into the tight schedule.
-If a student is absent the day she/he/they is scheduled to speak and has not made prior arrangements with the instructor, the speech will be deducted 5% per day late.
+If a student is absent the day she/he/they is scheduled to speak and has not made prior arrangements with the instructor, the speech will be deducted 15%.
+You will then be "on call" each proceeding speech day and will accrue additional 5% deductions per day you if you are called on to speak, but are not ready.
 You will know your speaking day in advance, so the only possible way around this deduction is a formal university excused absence.
 If a speaker knows they cannot attend class the day of an assigned speech presentation, they can trade spots with another student without penalty.
 If you are too sick to make it to a speech day, please stay home and take care of yourself, but you must drag up and go get a doctor's excuse if you want to do the speech on a different day without penalty.
 Showing respect for your classmates by arriving on time to class on the day of presentations is of great importance to me.